DiegoZamora33/FinalPWA/LAB.md

   2. Last Name
   3. Age
   4. Cellphone Number
-  5. **Unique Code:** The unique code should be 5-character alphanumeric and should be created automatically by the system in addition to preventing the generation of bad words.
+  5. **Unique Code:** The unique code should be 5-character alphanumeric and should be created automatically by the system.
 (Each patient has a unique code attached to their file folder)
-  6. **Folder Files:** Every time a new patient is created, a folder named equal to the unique code generated for the patient must be created, the folder must be saved in the system to store a list of the files referring to this patient.

 - ***Upload file of clinical analysis results:***  The user with permission to this role should be able to upload a file, in pdf format, to a patient's files folder.
-It should have an interface to simply select the file and load it, the system should save the file in the corresponding folder.
+It should have an interface to simply select the file and load it, the system should save the file in the corresponding Patient.

 - ***ReUpload file of clinical analysis results:*** The user with permission to this role should be able to ReUpload a file, in pdf format, to a patient's files folder.
-It should have an interface to simply select the new file and load it, the system should delete the old file and save the new file in the corresponding folder.
+It should have an interface to simply select the new file and load it, the system should delete the old file and save the new file in the corresponding Patient.

 - ***Delete file of clinical analysis results:*** The user with permission for this role should be able to delete a file in the corresponding folder of any patient.

-- ***Edit Patient:*** The user with permission to this role should be able to edit any field of a Patient, except for the unique code and the file folder, once a unique code has been assigned, these attributes cannot be changed..
+- ***Edit Patient:*** The user with permission to this role should be able to edit any field of a Patient, except for the unique code, once a unique code has been assigned, these attributes cannot be changed.

 - ***Delete Patient:***  The user with permission for this role should be able to delete a patient.
-This should remove from the database and the file folder with all the patient's files
+This should remove from the database and patient's files.
+Later the unique code is moved to ***Bad List***, because when a unique code is assigned, never again to be assigned another patient.

 **Manage Users:** Only an administrator user has permission to these functions.